tlondahl/Admission_grades/README.md

 - 'Uni'
 - 'days'

 The highest score was 0.60 with an Mean Squared Error of 2.43, which is not very accurate.
 Hence, I will do some more feature enginnering and try to see if I can raise the scores of my model.
+As you can see below it tends to miss grades in the lower and higher end and instead predict a higher volume near the middle of the distribution curve.

 ![Distribution plot of actual vs fitted values](https://github.com/tlondahl/Admission_grades/blob/main/distplot.png)